OpenDSA/OpenDSA/RST/source/InsertOpt.rst

 This can make a huge difference in whether a given code change will actually speed the program up or not.

-In the case of the "shift" vs "swap" choice, on a compiled language like Java the compiler will already do the optimization for you.
+In the case of the "shift" vs "swap" choice, for a compiled language like Java the compiler will probably do the optimization for you.
 Typically the swap operation as we wrote the Insertion Sort code is clearer than the shift version, so on a compiled language that is probably a better idea.